cwcon/push/learn/previewing-work.md

 restart the local Web server that runs on your computer.*

 1. **Installing the required Gems**: *Push* comes with a `Gemfile`, which tells your copy of Ruby what needs to be installed in order for *Push* to run properly.
-Simple run:
+Simply run:

         $ cd ~/Projects/push
         $ bundle install